emata-ug/Generic_ReportingTool/README.md

 ## N.B

-`Do not make any pull requests to this repository.
-Share your work on a fresh repository under your GitHub username.`
+`Do not make any pull requests to this repository or fork it.
+Follow the instructions given in the associated document.`